Download this page as an info sheet: Tips for Eco Landscaping Flyer 17

 The Wild Seed Project A wonderful resource on native plants, with many excellent articles.
 They also sell Maine native plant seeds.

-Landscape for Life This site offers excellent lessons on soil, water, plants and other topics, based on the Sustainable Sites Initiative.
-Teacher lesson modules are also available on these topics.
+Landscape for Life This site offers an entire curriculum of lessons on soil, water, plants and other topics, based on the Sustainable Sites Initiative.
+Free guides and lesson powerpoints are available.

 The Green Garden: A New England Guide to Planning, Planting and Maintaining an Eco-Friendly Habitat Garden, by Ellen Sousa.
 A lovely, visual guide, and perhaps the best easy to read introduction to eco-landscaping in New England.